dustywhite7/pythonMikkeli/courseSlides/9 - Random Forests.md

 ---

-### Implementing Ensembles
+# Implementing Ensembles

-We will implement Random Forests, Bagging, and Boosting using the ```scikit-learn``` module in Python, as we did for Decision Trees
+We will implement Random Forests (Bagging and Boosting are other tree-based ensemble methods, but we will just focus on a single model) using the ```scikit-learn``` module in Python, as we did for Decision Trees

 ```python
 import pandas as pd